 Looking for the best Asian food in Washington, DC?
-Well, you’re in luck because we’re about to drop some serious knowledge.
-We’re all quarantined right now so we may as well be quarantined with delish eats.
-So, here are 6 must try Asian restaurants in DC that are currently offering takeout and/or delivery!
+Well, you’re in luck because we’re about to drop some serious knowledge on y’all.
+So, here are 7 must try Asian restaurants in the district that will leave you completely and utterly satisfied!
 Be excited because you’re in for a serious treat.

 There’s a reason Washingtonian named Anju the number 1 best restaurant in the DC area.
 If you’re looking to enjoy delicious Korean comfort food in the capital, you gotta check ’em out.
 They’re now open for indoor dining, and both their brunch and dinner menus are straight fire.

 2. The Game